Blog

 (0) Is Customer Service Dead?

-To answer my own question, not dead yet (nod to Monty Python).
-But it's definitely ailing.
 It seems like most of the service sectors could use a refresher course in courtesy.
 Remember back in the day when you would pull into a service station (keyword "service"), and a smiling attendant would come out, pump your gas, check your oil and even wash your windows?
 And when you paid for the gas, you might even get a free air freshener for your car!
-(If you're under 30, all of this will sound like some Pleasantville fantasy.)
-Today you drive up to the self-serve gas bar, pump your own gas, clean your own windows (if you can find a squeegee), check your oil (or decide to skip it because you'll get your hands dirty and you're on your way to work), and pay by credit or debit card at the pump because they don't take cash (too risky - might get robbed).
+(If you're under 40, all of this will sound like some impossible Pleasantville fantasy.)
+Today you drive up to the self-serve gas bar, pump your own gas, clean your own windows (if you can find a squeegee), check your oil (or decide to skip it because you'll get your hands dirty and you're on your way to work), and pay by credit or debit card at the pump, thereby avoiding all human contact.
 Faster?
 Decidedly.
 More enjoyable?
 Get real.
 Smiling?
 Not.

 We all realize that we save money by doing it ourselves - whether it's pumping gas or bagging our groceries.
 Nobody is against saving money if it means skipping a few little amenities.
 But the whole concept of "Service" seems to have gone out the window along with those little amenities.
 And as a side effect of convenience, we're robbing millions of high school kids of potential after-school jobs at the gas station or the grocery store.
 So whatever cash we save on gas and groceries, we end up having to pay out for our kids' gas and cell phone bills.